 1976 ?
 (My machine contains some IC’s with prints indicating 1976 as year of production)

 No prices found.
-However in 1976 machines with one memory and 12 digit display were priced between DM 500 and 1000.
-This beauty might well be closer to DM 1000 then DM 500.
+However in 1976 machines with one memory and 12 digit display were priced between DM 70 and 150.
+This beauty might well be close to DM 150.

 |Bohn Contex 55|